 Points: 24 | Goal Difference: -42

-The Watford of now are motoring along quite nicely, enjoying their status as best of the rest by occupying seventh place in the table.
-The Watford of yesteryear, not so much.
-Aside from the golden age of Graham Taylor and Elton John in the seventies and eighties, they’ve rarely impressed in the top flight.
+Watford’s campaign last season was a bit of a throwback to previous awful stints in the Premier League.
+Aside from the golden age of manager Graham Taylor and chairman Elton John in the seventies and eighties, they’ve rarely impressed in the top flight.

 5. Sunderland (2002-03)